AdobeDocs/experience-manager-cloud-service.en/help/assets/edit-images-assets-view.md

  * Supported file type: JPEG or PNG.
  * Maximum file size supported: 40 MB.
  * Supported width and height range: Between 50 to 8000 pixels.
- * Relode the page to see the latest saved new asset in the source folder.
+ * Reload the page to see the latest saved new asset in the source folder.

 ### Create new assets using Adobe Express {#create-new-embedded-editor}